 - Build on current academic and industrial efforts to work towards an ecosystem of analytical tools and research practices that is sustainable, reusable, extensible, easy to translate across research areas, and enables researchers to spend more time focusing on their science.

 These partner universities have pioneered new approaches to discovery in fields as diverse as astronomy, biology, oceanography, and sociology through deep collaborations between researchers in these fields and researchers in data science methodology fields such as computer science, statistics and applied mathematics.
 This new collaboration – a coordinated, distributed experiment involving researchers at these leading universities – will work with other leaders to develop effective models that dramatically accelerate this data science revolution.

 Cross-university teams organize their efforts around six focal areas:

 - strengthening an ecosystem of tools and software environments,

 - championing education and training in data science at all levels,

-- promoting and facilitating efforts that are accessible and reproducible,
+- promoting and facilitating accessible and reproducible research,

-- creating physical and intellectual hubs for data science activities, and
+- creating physical and intellectual spaces for data science activities, and

 - identifying the scientists’ data-science bottlenecks and needs through directed ethnography.